madeindra/madeindra/README.md

 ### Contacts

-Got a remote job opportunity?
-Connect with me on <a href="https://www.linkedin.com/in/mdeindra/">LinkedIn<a/>
+In need of an experience software engineer?
+Connect with me on <a href="https://www.linkedin.com/in/mdeindra/">LinkedIn<a/>, I'm open for a remote opportunity.

 Need mentoring, interview preparation, or resume review?
 Book a session with me on <a href="https://adplist.org/mentors/made-indra">ADPlist<a/>